jtovarro/active-pasive-hub-cluster/README.md

   name: cluster-backup
 ```

-3) The ACM operator will reconcilie and start the instation of the OADP operator in the namespace `open-cluster-management-backup`.
+3) The ACM operator will reconcilie and start the instalation of the OADP operator in the namespace `open-cluster-management-backup`.
 The OADP operator is installed in v1.0, wich is linked to Velero v1.7, check the [Velero Version Relationship](https://github.com/openshift/oadp-operator).

-### __NOTE:__ Updating the OADP operator to v1.1 the Velero pod is not able to connect to S3 storage.
+### __NOTE:__ Do not cange the OADP operator channel to v1.1, the Velero pod is not able to connect to S3 storage.
 See this [Knowledge Base Article](https://access.redhat.com/solutions/6984040).

-The activation of the `cluster-backup` will also provide a policy, you can find the policy in the Governance section under the ACM console.
+- The activation of the `cluster-backup` will also provide a policy, you can find the policy in the Governance section under the ACM console.

 4) Create and configure [S3 Object Storage](https://docs.openshift.com/container-platform/4.11/backup_and_restore/application_backup_and_restore/installing/installing-oadp-aws.html) where you want to save all the buckups.